TeryakiiSauce/Everything-Barcodes-Pi/README.md

 `connection = pymysql.connect("<ip address>", "<user; usually 'root'>", "<password>", "<database>")`

 All you have to do now is to replace each segment with the appropriate values (keep the quotation marks)
-> **IP Address :** To find the IP Address of your Raspberry Pi enter `hostname -I`
+> **IP Address :** localhost | To find the IP Address of your Raspberry Pi enter `hostname -I`
 > **User :** It is *root* by default
 > **Password :** The password of the user mentioned
 > **Database :** The database's name

 ## PART #3 : Executing the program
-Once the zip file is downloaded, all you have to do now is to extract it using the command
+Once the zip file of the desired version is downloaded, all you have to do now is to extract it using the command

-`tar xzf "something.zip (eg: "Everything-Barcodes-Pi-master.zip")"`
+`tar xzf Everything.Barcodes.Pi.vx.x.zip"`

-Then search for the version you'd like to use in the '*Releases*' folder and then `cd` into that directory and enter the following command
+Then `cd` into that directory and enter the following command

 ### Example
-`python3 Everything Barcodes Pi v1.2.py`
+`python3 Everything Barcodes Pi vx.x.py`
 or
-`python3 <path>/Everything Barcodes Pi v1.2.py`
+`python3 <path>/Everything Barcodes Pi vx.x.py`

 ### ENJOY!